Cranborne Chase and West Wiltshire Downs

-Cranborne Chase and West Wiltshire Downs is an Area of Outstanding Natural Beauty (AONB) covering 379 sqmi of Dorset, Hampshire, Somerset and Wiltshire.
+Cranborne Chase and West Wiltshire Downs, marketed as the Cranborne Chase National Landscape, is an Area of Outstanding Natural Beauty (AONB) covering 379 sqmi of Dorset, Hampshire, Somerset and Wiltshire.
 It is the sixth largest AONB in England.

 The area was designated as an AONB in 1981 and confirmed in October 1983.
 Since 2014, the AONB Partnership of local authorities has used the abbreviated name Cranborne Chase AONB in its promotion of the area.
+In 2023, AONBs including Cranborne Chase rebranded as National Landscapes.

 The AONB includes several distinct landscape areas, among them: